 - Pharmacies and pharmacy benefit managers

-While many of us are life-long lawyers, you will also benefit from the broad professional expertise of others on our team who were once nurses, social workers, managed care professionals and health care executives.
+While many of us are lifelong lawyers, you will also benefit from the broad professional expertise of others on our team who were once nurses, social workers, managed care professionals or health care executives.

 - January 1, 2014